-Labor Day weekend marks the end of summer to most but to school age children and their parents, it also indicates it’s time to go back to school.
-Regardless if you have your own kids returning for another school year or not, as drivers we should recognize the returning hazards and happenings that correlate with the school year beginning.
+Labor Day weekend marks the end of summer to most but to school-age children and their parents, it also indicates it’s time to go back to school.
+Regardless if you have your own kids returning for another school year or not, as drivers, we should recognize the returning hazards and happenings that correlate with the school year beginning.
 These can include school bus stops, school zones, added pedestrians and possible cyclists.
-Here are our back to school driving tips as we encounter kids head back for another year of learning.
+Here is our back to school driving tips as we encounter kids head back for another year of learning.

 School Bus Stops

 Today’s school buses are designed with safety in mind and are proven to be the safest form of transportation available to kids commuting to school but they are also limited to how much protection they can offer students when kids are boarding or deboarding the school bus.
 And that’s where driver awareness and mindfulness for kids’ safety comes into play.
 While some drivers choose to ignore school bus laws entirely and pass them illegally, there are many who might find themselves caught in situations where they are confused about the right way to treat a bus stop and a refresher on school bus stop laws are a good idea.
 Whether you have been driving for years or a brand new licensed driver, it’s important to know exactly the following rules.